Virtual-Coffee/VC-Community-Docs/.github/ISSUE_TEMPLATE/brownbag--event.md

 ### Post-Brownbag

-- [ ] The LC thanks the Speaker for giving their Brownbag.
+- [ ] The Moderator posts a thank you message to the Speaker in Slack's #brownbag channel, which also gets posted to Twitter.
 - [ ] The Post-production Team starts processing the video footage (if applicable) following [the YouTube video procedures doc](/procedures/youtube.md).